-More than 95 percent of the world's consumers live outside the United States and in today's global economy, many of the business opportunities that exist are in international markets.
+More than 95% of the world's consumers live outside the US.
+In today's global economy, many of the business opportunities that exist are in international markets.

-Commerce's export team is committed to increasing global opportunities for South Carolina companies.
-Their international trade expertise can help companies of all sizes identify potential markets and customers through a number of export services that have proven to be successful:
+Our international trade expertise can help companies of all sizes identify potential markets and customers through a number of export services that have proven successful.

 South Carolina International Trade Coalition

-In addition to the South Carolina Department of Commerce, The South Carolina International Trade Coalition includes federal, state and private organizations that are all involved in promoting international trade.
+In addition to SC Commerce, the South Carolina International Trade Coalition includes federal, state and private organizations that are all involved in promoting international trade.